 In the part inside Filter() in the Formula above, the icons indicate that the left hand side returns a list of values while the right hand side is a single value.
 Instead the correct formula would be as follow, where the types on both sides are the same:

-- Write more atomic formulas: If your formula is performing some complex set of calculations, you can split it up into several different columns or formulas with each one being more atomic.
-This allows Coda to optimize as many of those calculations as possible instead of recalculating them unnecessarily.
+Write more atomic formulas: If your formula is performing some complex set of calculations, you can split it up into several different columns or formulas with each one being more atomic.
+This allows Coda to optimize as many of those calculations as possible.
 This is also helpful in case some of those calculations are repeated across different columns, and you can just reuse the results rather than forcing Coda to recalculate them each time.

 Reduce number of views: In some docs, the number of views is so large that the filters and conditional formats on all those views take too long to calculate even if no individual column in the table is slow.
-This is not usually an issue for docs with several dozen views but we've seen docs with much higher numbers of views where the views themselves took 10-20 seconds to recalculate each time the data in the doc changed.
+This is not usually an issue for docs with several dozen views but we've sometimes seen docs with a significant number of views, where the views themselves took 10-20 seconds to recalculate each time the data in the doc changed.
 If this is the case for your doc, you might want to consider using an interactive control to filter a single view rather than creating lots of views for each value.